graysam/wi-boom/README.md

 - `config.h`: pins, SoftAP settings, defaults.

 ## Safety
 Change the default SoftAP password before field use.
-Treat the trigger output as live hardware—validate with a dummy load first.
+Treat the trigger output as live hardwareâ€”validate with a dummy load first.